KALalev18/Email-sender/README.md

-A basic JS email sender to an external eail via POST requests
+A basic JS email sender to an external email via POST requests